Through and Trough: Difference and Comparison

 2. Trough is a noun that refers to a container, depression or a low point in various contexts.

-3. ‘Through’ is often used to describe physical movement across spaces, like walking through a garden, whereas ‘trough’ can be literal, like a container for liquids, or metaphorical, representing a low phase in the cycle.
+3. ‘Through’ is used to describe physical movement across spaces, like walking through a garden, whereas ‘trough’ can be literal, like a container for liquids, or metaphorical, representing a low phase in the cycle.

 What is through?